Helpful Tips on Buying and Sizing Kids Golf Clubs

 Chapter 3: Putting Clubs in Their Hands

-The Very Early Ages
+The Very Early Ages for golfers ages 2 to 5

 If your child is in the 3 to 6 age range, and you’re ready to buy his or her first set of clubs, you’ll be in the market for an abbreviated set of clubs, most likely containing 3 to 7 clubs.
 But of the clubs in that set, one may be the most important of all.
 Both Hall and Dodson say the putter is the first club to put in your kid’s hands at an early age.